DanielJDufour/run-js/README.md

 provide you a prompt to install it.
 You don't have to learn NPM's [package.json format](https://docs.npmjs.com/files/package.json/).

 # limitations
-## json-serializable input
+## only json-serializable input
-run-js currently only supports running functions that accept JSON-serialized input.
+run-js currently only supports running functions that accept JSON-serializable input.
-In other words, you can only call a function that accepts numbers, string, arrays, and object.
+In other words, you can only call a function that accepts numbers, string, arrays, and simple objects.
-You can't pass a function as a parameter.
+You can't pass functions or sets as a parameter.
+(We may try to fix this in the future, but only if it can be done securely).

 ## stateless
 For security reasons, run-js doesn't keep a JavaScript process running in the background.
 Therefore, you can't chain JavaScript function calls.